Beauty and Ritual in Ancient Egypt

 These were among the first duties towards guests in ancient Egypt.

-Was it simply vanity that drove King Tutankhamun to have his coffin smelted in gold Isis wings with all manner of precious stones?
+Did vanity drive King Tutankhamun to have his coffin smelted in gold Isis wings with precious stones?

 From beginning to end, ancient Egyptians represented their gods with every action.